About us

 Nathan grew up in the Marlo Pub, pulled beers through his 20’s in Melbourne, wrote government business cases for prisons and helped leadership teams in big business solve problems in creative ways.
 None of that explains his pathway to boat building but his passion for the water and working with his hands wouldn’t quiet.

 Nathan moved to Tasmania to learn the art of wooden boat building and he’s never looked back.
 He cut his teeth on clinker dinghies and carvel restoration during a 12-month full-time course at The Wooden Boat Centre in Franklin and then became the school’s President shortly thereafter.
-Some scraping for Andrew Denman led to working with Jon while he was operating Jonathan Minnebo Design and the rest is, as they say, history.
+Some scraping for Andrew Denman led to working with Jonathan Minnebo Design and then the creation of Tasmanian Shipwrights & Co.

 As wedded to the beauty of a line as much as the function of its form, Nathan brings an eye for detail, creativity and high quality workmanship to the team.